anoopsp/House-Price-Prediction-/README.md

 We will be using the standard inbuilt anaconda package installation.
 We will use python packages such as NumPy, Pandas, Seaborn, matplotlib and Scikit learn for the mentioned activities.

+** The project is yet to be completed